hellux/jotdown/README.md

 make bench
 ```

-There are two separate benchmarks suites that can be run; criterion and iai.
-Criterion measures statistical real-time performance while iai measures exact
-number of executed instructions and memory accesses.
-To run the criterion
+To run the benchmarks, use
-benchmarks, use

 ```
 cargo bench -p bench-crit [filter]